BitByBit-B3/elements/docs-site/components/index.md

 # Components

-Elements UI provides 48+ production-ready components that we use in our own projects.
+Elements UI provides 49+ UI components as part of our AI-assisted development experiment.

 ## Overview

-All components are:
+Components in this library:
-- Built with Radix UI primitives
+- Built with Radix UI primitives for accessibility
-- Styled with Tailwind CSS
+- Styled with Tailwind CSS for easy customization
 - Fully typed with TypeScript
-- Accessible by default
+- Follow modern React patterns
-- Customizable with variants
+- Support variants and composition
-- Battle-tested in production
+- Part of a learning/experimental project (not production-tested)

 ## Component Categories